Botox treatment complications

 Botox Forehead – Possible Downsides

-A Botox treatment for the forehead can sometimes cause a slightly fuzzy or heavy feeling in the first few days.
-Some people describe having difficulty focusing or even mild headaches after their first Botox treatment.
-These effects usually disappear on their own.
+A Botox treatment for the forehead can sometimes cause a slightly heavy or unusual sensation in the first few days.
+Some people report difficulty focusing or mild headaches after their first treatment.
+These effects usually settle on their own.

-Another downside is if too little Botox has been used.
-In that case, forehead lines may still be visible, which can sometimes lead to disappointment.
-That said, most people are very happy with the results and choose to repeat the treatment once it has worn off.
-These same downsides can also occur with Botox treatment for frown lines.
+Another downside is when too little Botox is used.
+In that case, forehead lines may remain visible, which can lead to disappointment.
+That said, many people are satisfied with the results and choose to repeat the treatment once it has worn off.
+Similar downsides can occur when treating frown lines.

 Allergy to Botox

-Cosmetic treatments with botulinum toxin are considered very safe.
-Between 1989 and 2003, only 36 complications were reported to the FDA — a very small number compared with the millions of treatments performed.
-The majority of these cases were linked to poor technique by the practitioner rather than the product itself.
+Cosmetic treatments with botulinum toxin are considered to have a strong safety profile.
+Between 1989 and 2003, only a small number of complications were reported to the FDA compared with the large number of treatments performed.
+Many of these cases were associated with technique rather than the product itself.

-If someone does happen to be allergic to botulinum toxin (which is extremely rare at the low doses used in cosmetic treatments), possible symptoms may include:
+If someone is allergic to botulinum toxin (which is extremely rare at the low doses used in cosmetic treatments), possible symptoms may include:

 • Headache or flu-like symptoms